NVIDIA/NeMo/docs/sources/source/speaker_recognition/tutorial.rst

 format {set}_all.json.
 It also creates train and dev manifest files in each train and dev directories that are split on stratified basis on speakers.
 So your data folder looks like :

-After download and conversion, your `data` folder should contain a directories with manifest files as:
+After download and conversion, your `data` folder should contain directories with manifest files as:

 * `data/<set>/train.json`
 * `data/<set>/dev.json`